web2py/py4web/docs/chapter-01.rst

    now exclusively on the regular Python import mechanism.
 -  PY4WEB, like web2py, can serve multiple applications concurrently, as long as the apps are submodules of the apps module.
--  PY4WEB, unlike web2py, is based on ombott
-   (a reduced and faster spin-off of Bottle) and in particular uses a Bottle-compatible request object and routing mechanism.
+-  PY4WEB, unlike web2py, is based on ombott (a reduced and faster spin-off of Bottle) and in particular uses a Bottle-compatible request object and routing mechanism.

 -  PY4WEB, unlike web2py, does not create a new environment at every request.
-It introduces the concept of fixtures to explicitly declare which objects need to be (re)initialized when a new http request arrives or needs cleanup when completed.
+It introduces the concept of *fixtures* to explicitly declare which objects need to be (re)initialized when a new HTTP request arrives, or cleaned up when the request finishes.
 This makes it much faster than web2py.
--  PY4WEB, has a new session object which, like web2py’s, provides strong security and encryption of the session data, but sessions are no longer stored in the file system - which created performance issues.
+-  PY4WEB has a new session object which, like web2py’s, provides strong security and encryption of the session data, but sessions are no longer stored in the file system — which created performance issues.
-   It provides sessions in cookies, in redis, in memcache, or optionally  in database.
-We also limited session data to objects that are json serializable.
+   It provides sessions in cookies, redis, memcache, or optionally in a database.
+We also limited session data to objects that are JSON serializable.
 -  PY4WEB, like web2py, has a built-in ticketing system but, unlike web2py, this system is global and not per app.
 Tickets are no longer